 GMOs are plants or animals created through the process of genetic engineering.
-Under the organic standards, genetic engineering is an excluded method.
+Under the organic standards, using seeds produced with genetic engineering is an excluded practice.
 Genetic engineering conflicts with the basic philosophy of organic farming which takes the approach of working with natural biological systems in order to produce healthy food.

-Because GMO crops are prevalent in the United States food supply (173 million U.S. acres in 2012), organic farmers must take extra steps to ensure their organic crops are not inadvertently contaminated by GMOs.
+Because genetically engineered crops are widespread in the United States, organic farmers must take extra steps to ensure their organic crops are not inadvertently contaminated by pollen from GMOs.
 These efforts are verified by their inspector each year.
-Methods used include buying non-GMO seeds from reputable distributors and testing them before planting, timing their planting to prevent cross-pollination with neighboring GMO crops, preserving a “buffer zone” of uncultivated land around the perimeter of the farm, and documented cleaning of farm equipment.
-Certifiers accredited by the USDA conduct periodic residue testing to further verify organic food does not contain prohibited substances, including GMOs.
+Methods used include buying non-GMO seeds from reputable distributors and testing them before planting, timing their planting to prevent cross-pollination with neighboring genetically engineered crops, preserving a “buffer zone” of uncultivated land around the perimeter of the farm, and documented cleaning of farm equipment.
+Certifiers accredited by the USDA conduct periodic residue testing to further verify organic food does not test positive for prohibited substances, including genetically engineered DNA.

 Certified Organic, the gold standard

-Regardless of which USDA certified organic label (“100% organic,” “organic,” or “made with organic ingredients”) appears on the product packaging, none of the ingredients inside are allowed to contain GMOs.
+Regardless of which USDA Certified Organic label (“100% organic,” “organic,” or “made with organic ingredients”) appears on the product packaging, the product was not produced with genetically engineered crops, this includes crops used as feed for organic livestock. .
 On the other hand, food bearing only a non-GMO label or claim is not making any other assurances about how it was produced.
 Only certified organic food that bears the USDA label is guaranteed to provide you with all the benefits discussed in this article.
 This is why the seal is known as the “gold standard” of food labels.